MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 #### Start Button

 <ul>
     <li>The navigation bar is very limited to what the user can do, where you can go and what options there are to choose from.
 The nav bar is basically a start quiz button.
-There is also a "email your results" option where you can send yourself your results to your email. </li>
+There is also a "got feedback?" option where you can send yourself your results to your email. </li>
-    <li> The navigation will also be responsive across all devices, which will also serve to the accessibilty of the site do a myriad of users.</li>
+    <li> The navigation will also be responsive across all devices, which will also serve to the accessibilty of the site to a myriad of users.</li>
     <li> Navigation throught the quiz features a next question button.
 The user is not able to exit the quiz before they finish it.
 This is made clear to the users at the information/rules section that they have to read before entering the quiz.
 Here there is a continue with quiz or exit quiz option.</li>
-    <LI> When the quiz is over the user is given the option of replaying the quiz or quiting it.
-Quiting it takes the user back to the start quiz screen, and replay takes the user to the first question of the quiz.</LI>
+    <lI> When the quiz is over the user is given the option of replaying the quiz or quiting it.
+Quiting it takes the user back to the start quiz screen, and replay takes the user to the first question of the quiz.</lI>
     </ul>
  <p> User Stories covered : 1, 4</p>
  <p> Site Owner's Stories covered: 2, 3, 5,6 </p>